toddwint/tcpdump/README.md

 <https://github.com/toddwint/tcpdump>

-`tcpdump` docker image for simple lab network testing.
+TCPDUMP docker image for simple lab network testing.

 This image was created for lab setups where there is a need to verify network traffic.